nielssorensen/OpenEmu-wiki/User-guide:-Save-states.md

 #### Deleting

-You can delete a manual save state (or a Quick Save State) by holding the Option key on the keyboard when navigating the *Play Save Games* menu or the HUD's disk menu.
-With this key held down, any saves you mouse over will be highlighted red to indicate that clicking will delete them.
-By default, there is a confirmation dialogue before the files are actually deleted.
+You can delete a manual save state (or a Quick Save State) from the Save States library by right-clicking on the desired state and selecting delete.

 ![HUD disk menu](https://raw.github.com/okdana/OpenEmu-documentation/master/assets/img/user%20guide/HUD%20-%20saves%20-%20delete%20my%20save%202%20%28no%20game%29.png)